jmmascorro/Interview-Prep/README.md

 c.
 Using AMI's gives you the ability to quickly and effectively determine what computing power, memory, storage, and other factors you need for your applications.
 It provides a template for configuration of your application that can be used to quickly and easily update and configure your application build.

+**VPC**

+a.
+VPC stands for Amazon Virtual Private Cloud.
+It allows developers to create a virtual network for resources in an isolated section of the Amazon Web Services cloud.
+Users connect to VPC's through an Internet Gateway and can define network configurations such as IP address range and route tables or manage gateways and subnets.

+b.
+We created an Amazon VPC using terraform to be able to configure our packer.json files to be able to create our AMI's for our applications.
+We were then able to use our AMI's and VPC's to configure and create our subnets, gateways, and route tables for our database and application module-tiers in our terraform files for our EC2 instances.

+c.
+Amazon VPC gives you the ability to have full control over your virtual environment, including resources, connectivity, and security.
+You can instantly scale your resources up or down and allow for easly integration into your applications.